Benefits of Progressive Web Apps for E-commerce

 5. Discoverable and shareable

 Due to increasing competition, the cost to acquire a new customer continues to rise.
-Meanwhile a PWA-based store can bring great benefits for business in terms of app discovery and user acquisition.
+Meanwhile a PWA ecommerce sites can bring great benefits for business in terms of app discovery and user acquisition.
 Unlike native apps, it can be crawled and indexed by search engines, which maximizes its visibility to online shoppers.
 This allows new users to discover your PWA while browsing through the search results.
 Also, PWAs provide engaging app-like experience after discovery to make sure they stay and convert.

 Each page of a PWA is linkable, which means it can easily be shared via a unique URL.
 This enables the PWA to spread to anywhere that supports URL and potentially reach a broader audience.
 For new users, a PWA doesn’t require complex installation, making it much easier to adopt than a native app.